alexeibex/alexeibex.github.io/ContractsChapters/BargainForExchange.md

   - Claim must be valid or else begins to resemble extortion
     - If promisor knows claim is invalid then no consideration
       - Exception if "colorable" & "doubtful"
+  - Consideration for the promise must rest upon the forbearance to exercise a legal right.
+Forbearance to assert either a legal or equitable claim is sufficient consideration.

 #### Poliices Behind Enforcing Bargained-For-Exchanges
 - Fulller: Formal and Substantive Grounds for Enforcing bargain-for-exchanges